huggingface/hub-docs/docs/hub/repositories-getting-started.md

 huggingface-cli lfs-enable-largefiles
 ```

-When you use Hugging Face to create a repository, we automatically provide a list of common file extensions for these files in the `.gitattributes` file, which `git-lfs` uses to efficiently track changes to your large files.
+When you use Hugging Face to create a repository, Hugging Face automatically provides a list of common file extensions for common Machine Learning large files in the `.gitattributes` file, which `git-lfs` uses to efficiently track changes to your large files.
 However, you might need to add new extensions if your file types are not already handled.
 You can do so with `git lfs track "*.your_extension"`.

 You can use Git to save new files and any changes to already existing files as a bundle of changes called a *commit*, which can be thought of as a "revision" to your project.
-To create a commit, we have to `add` the files to let Git know that we're planning on saving the changes and then `commit` those changes.
-In order to sync the new commit with the Hugging Face Hub, we then `push` the commit to the Hub.
+To create a commit, you have to `add` the files to let Git know that we're planning on saving the changes and then `commit` those changes.
+In order to sync the new commit with the Hugging Face Hub, you then `push` the commit to the Hub.

 ```bash
 # Create any files you like!
 Then...